 Recent Accomplishments Include:

-In 2024, the Education Committee, supported by its Subcommittees, oversaw all educational offerings of the College and ensured that they were current, diverse, accessible, practical, and relevant.
-Educational content included eight Continuing Education courses at the Annual Meeting and ACT-hosted or co-hosted the following classroom courses: Advanced Comprehensive Toxicology, Toxicology for Pharmaceutical and Regulatory Scientists, and Pathology for Nonpathologists.
+In 2025, the Education Committee, supported by its subcommittees, oversaw all educational offerings of the College and ensured that they were current, diverse, accessible, practical, and relevant.
+Educational content included nine Continuing Education courses at the Annual Meeting.
+ACT also hosted the following classroom courses in 2025: Advanced Comprehensive Toxicology, Biologics Nonclinical Drug Development, and Toxicology for Pharmaceutical and Regulatory Scientists.

 Committee Roster